vjoel/tupelo/doc/faq.md

 3. How do transactions fail?

-  Let's consider for the moment only failures due to concurrency, and exclude external causes such as host or network problems.
+  Let's consider for the moment only failures due to concurrency, and exclude external causes such as host or network problems, or program-generated errors.
 Then transactions have two failure modes.

   During the prepare phase, transaction A can fail because some other transaction, B, successfully committed a take of a tuple that A has assumed to exist, by calling #read or #take.
 In this case, the transaction will roll back to its starting point and (if using the block syntax) automatically retry.
 You can see this in action, by running two transactions, interleaved as shown: